Artesians/TCL/mechanics/equipment/artifacts.md

 {% endtab %}

 {% tab title="Findings" %}
-* There are inconsistencies whether a character Burst DMG can receive the 4-pc Set Bonus or not.
+* There are inconsistencies in whether a character wielding 4NO can receive the 4-pc Set Bonus on their Elemental Burst or not.
 Check the Evidence Vault for more details.
 {% endtab %}
 {% endtabs %}